qingpeng9802/Easy-Class-Break-UCLA/README.md

 4. `chrome.tabs.sendMessage()` make sure the behavior between tabs is correct.
 Be careful with the message passing.

-5. Save and recover the context paradigm is very important in `contentScript.js`, especially in Manifest v3, the backgound become service worker.
+5. The paradigm of context save/restore is very important in `contentScript.js`, especially in Manifest v3 since the background become service worker.

 6. Use MutationObserver to detect a mutaion and re-run `contentScript()`.